kvernet/mim-docs/docs/installation.md

 The last instruction allows the user to get the submodule named [mim](https://github.com/kvernet/mim) in the deps directory.

+### The contents of the repository
+The contents of the repository are as follows:

+- src that contains the source code (.h, .c) and a python file used when compiling the library
+- mim that contains the Python core interface
+- examples that contains the C and Python examples
+- README.md and LICENSE.txt
+- Makefile and setup.sh to compile the package
+- .gitignore

 ### Python version 3